zhanghaoyang0/DGAT-onco/README.md

  Note that ```'constant'```  mean weights of all mutations are equal.
 # Script files
 ## maf_to_vcf.py
-* This script generate a VCF of missense mutations from a MAF file
+* This script generate a VCF of missense mutations from a MAF file.

 * Usage: python3 maf_to_vcf.py input_file output_file
 ```input_file```: passing a address of inpute file